jimholgate/readtextextension/gists/setup_piper/README.md

 software.

 Starting with Read Text 0.8.74, the extension supports it as an experimental feature in Windows.
-Install the app with the script, then enable it by going to  *Tools - Options - Advanced* and selecting *Enable Experimental Features*.
+Install the app with the script, then enable it in LibreOffice by going to  *Tools - Options - Advanced* and selecting *Enable Experimental Features*.

 To improve performance and enable a visual user interface for playback, install the [VideoLAN VLC Media Player][9] desktop application.